MUEXLY/MUEXLY.github.io/content/team/jacob/index.md

 ---
 title: "Jacob Jeffries"
 draft: false
-date: 2024-03-22T18:16:35+0000
+date: 2024-05-21T01:43:45+0000
 description: "Ph.D.
 Student in Materials Science and Engineering"
 ---

 Hello! 👋

 My name is Jacob and I am currently a Ph.D. student in Materials Science and Engineering.
+I am also the Vice President of the [CECAS Graduate Student Advisory Board](https://www.clemson.edu/cecas/students/community/gsab.html).

 I joined the group in 2022 as an undergraduate performing molecular dynamics simulations of vacancy hopping in tungsten subject to a strong thermal gradient.